-- High in soluble fibre, which slows digestion, blunts the glycemic response, helps you to feel fuller longer, AND can help to lower bad LDL cholesterol.
+This slows digestion, blunts the glycemic response, helps you to feel fuller longer, AND can help to lower bad LDL cholesterol.
 Black beans are particularly high in soluble fibre.

-- Excellent source of vegetable protein for vegetarians and carnivores alike!
+This applies to vegetarians and carnivores alike!
 A ¾ cup cooked serving of beans will get you about 11g of protein (14 grams if lentils and 22g if soy beans) for 200 calories or less.

-- Nutrient-dense, most beans are high in folate, vitamin B6, magnesium, potassium, zinc and iron.
+Most beans are high in folate, vitamin B6, magnesium, potassium, zinc and iron.
 Legumes are also a good source of many phytochemicals (think colour).

-- Versatile and inexpensive: You can buy legumes dried or already cooked in the can.
+You can buy legumes dried or already cooked in the can.
 If you buy them dried, you need to cook and soak them first.
 If you prefer the convenience of canned legumes, simply drain them in a colander and rinse well under cold water to remove sodium and the carbohydrates that are known to produce gas.
 Add to:

 - salad, stir-fry, curry, pasta sauce, soup or casseroles for a quick protein option